nlmatteson/UP206A--Final-Project/Group-Assignments/readme.md

 #### **Project Proposal**

-# Impact of BART's TOD Projects on Housing Accessibility and Affordability
+# Understanding the Equity Impacts of BART's TOD Projects

 ## Introduction and Research Question